Mohamed Atta: Academic studies

 At the Hamburg University of Technology, Atta studied under the guidance of the department chair, Dittmar Machule, who specialized in the Middle East.
 Atta was averse to modern development.
 This included the construction of high-rise buildings in Cairo and other ancient cities in the region.
 He believed that the drab and impersonal apartment blocks, built in the 60s and 70s, ruined the beauty of old neighborhoods and robbed their people of privacy and dignity.
 Atta's family moved into an apartment block in 1990; it was to him but "a shabby symbol of Egypt's haphazard attempts to modernize and its shameless embrace of the West."
 For his thesis, Atta concentrated on the ancient Syrian city of Aleppo.
 He researched the history of the urban landscape in relation to the general theme of conflict between Arab and modern civilization.
-He criticized how the newfangled skyscrapers and other modernizing projects disrupted the fabric of communities by blocking common streets and altering the skyline.
+He criticized how skyscrapers and other modernizing projects disrupted the fabric of communities by blocking common streets and altering the skyline.

 Atta's professor, Dittmar Machule, brought him along on an archaeological expedition to Aleppo in 1994.
 The invitation had been for a three-day visit, but Atta ended up staying several weeks that August, only to visit Aleppo yet again that December.
 While in Syria, he met Amal, a young Palestinian woman who worked for a planning bureau in the city.
-Volker Hauth, who was traveling with Atta, described Amal as "attractive and self-confident.
+Volker Hauth, who was traveling with Atta, described Amal as "attractive and self-confident".
 She observed Muslim customs, taking taxis to and from the office so as not to come into close physical contact with men on buses.
 But she was also said to be 'emancipated' and 'challenging'.
 Atta and Amal appeared to be attracted to each other, but Atta soon decided that "she had a quite different orientation and that the emancipation of the young lady did not fit."
 His nascent infatuation with her, begrudgingly realised, was the closest thing Atta knew to romance.